-DA305-7-2003 Reference Recommendation 1 WCPL Response 2 Timing Section for the WCPL Annual Review Management Plan) Samples will be taken at active underground areas, to complement the extensive groundwater monitoring network.
-NA AGE made the following recommendations for future groundwater modelling and assessments (see Appendix F): • Future groundwater modelling updates/reports need a clear description of the interactions/connectivity of the open cut and underground area and how this is represented in the modelling; • Future groundwater modelling updates/reports should comment Recommendations have been emailed to HydroSimulations.
-Groundwater model will be rerun for the Extraction Plan for Longwalls 21 and beyond (approx 2020) 3 .
-Ongoing See notes to Table 3 3 on the interaction/connectivity of the open cut and underground areas and whether it is visible in the observational data; and Section 9.2.1 Future annual groundwater monitoring reviews should comment on the interaction/connectivity of the open cut and underground area and on the degree of match of the predicted versus observed water levels.
-The predictions, actual and licensing requirements should be included in a tabular format in each Annual Review.
-Section 9.2.1 NA The status of the single groundwater licence under the Water Management Act 2000 should be regularly followed up with DPI-Water Six WCPL groundwater licences have been consolidated - WAL39738, 39803, 41528, 39375, 41520, 41494.
-New WAL yet to be issued by NSW Land Registry Services 4 Complete Table 4
+DA305-7-2003 Reference Recommendation WCPL Response Timing Section for the WCPL Annual Review Samples will be taken at active underground areas, to complement the extensive groundwater monitoring network.
+Management Plan) NA AGE made the following recommendations for future groundwater modelling and assessments (see Appendix F): Future groundwater modelling updates/reports need a clear description of the interactions/connectivity of the open cut and underground area and how this is represented in the modelling; Future groundwater modelling updates/reports should comment on the interaction/connectivity of the open cut and underground areas and whether it is visible in the observational data; and Future annual groundwater monitoring reviews should comment on the interaction/connectivity of the open cut and underground area and on the degree of match of the predicted versus observed water levels.
+The predictions, actual and licensing requirements should be included in a tabular format in each Annual Review Recommendations have been emailed to HydroSimulations.
+Groundwater model will be rerun for the Extraction Plan for Longwalls 21 and beyond (approx 2020) .
+Ongoing See notes to Table 3 Section 9.2.1 NA The status of the single groundwater licence under the Water Management Act 2000 should be regularly followed up with DPI-Water Six WCPL groundwater licences have been consolidated - WAL39738, 39803, 41528, 39375, 41520, 41494.
+New WAL yet to be issued by NSW Land Registry Services Complete Table 4

-- 1. As per Table 9 of the 2017 IEA Report (Hansen Bailey, 2018). - 2.
-As per WCPL Responses to Recommendations made in the 2017 Independent Environmental Audit Version 2 (dated 29 April 2019). - 3.
-Recommendations relating to monitoring of groundwater inflows and seepage were considered by HydroSimulations in their annual review of WCPL's groundwater monitoring data for the 2018 Annual Review (HydroSimulations, 2019).
+1. As per Table 9 of the 2017 IEA Report (Hansen Bailey, 2018).

+2. As per WCPL Responses to Recommendations made in the 2017 Independent Environmental Audit - Version 2 (dated 29 April 2019).

+3. Recommendations relating to monitoring of groundwater inflows and seepage were considered by HydroSimulations in their annual review of WCPL's groundwater monitoring data for the 2018 Annual Review (HydroSimulations, 2019).
 A comparison of measured and predicted inflow volumes (to underground and open cut workings) will be undertaken annually and reported in the Annual Review (Section 9.2.1).
-Recommendations relating to future groundwater modelling and assessments will be considered as part of the groundwater model rerun for the Extraction Plan for Longwalls 21 and beyond. - 4.
-New WAL (WAL42373) issued on 20 December 2018 (included in Table 4 of this GWMP).
+Recommendations relating to future groundwater modelling and assessments will be considered as part of the groundwater model rerun for the Extraction Plan for Longwalls 21 and beyond.

+4. New WAL (WAL42373) issued on 20 December 2018 (included in Table 4 of this GWMP).